amtal/soyuz/README.md

      --no-optimize      Disable short literal optimization
 General:
-  -o --output=<FILE>    Write to file instead of stdout
+  -o --output=<FILE>    Write to file instead of stdout -h --hexdump          Encode binary data in a 16-bit hexdump
      --uppercase        Parse uppercase symbols (but never mixed case) --smooth-brackets  Parse (a) instead of [a] for indirect mode -? --help             Display help message